The Critical and Sociocultural Studies in Education (CSSE) doctoral program is designed to prepare scholars who will:

-- Be active in the professional research association in their field
+- Be active in the professional research associations in their field

 - Publish research in peer-reviewed journals and academic presses